oucs4263-the-boys/timing/README.md

 ![SSH Session](ssh.png)

 But that's it.
-And if the VM instance has boot tasks configured to bring the service up automatically, the only two steps in the migration process are to make a snapshot and make a new instance from that snapshot.
+And if the VM instance has boot tasks configured to bring the service up automatically (this is the case with our Python VM), the only two steps in the migration process are to make a snapshot and make a new instance from that snapshot.

 ### App Engine
 Google Cloud Platform doesn't support moving App Engine instances or snapshots.
 App Engine is automatically scaled across multiple regions by Google, so manually moving to a new region requires a separate project and a separate application.

 After creating a new project, navigate to the [App Engine](https://console.cloud.google.com/appengine/) view and create a new